kokokino/html_vanilla_js_skeleton/readme.md

 CORS stands for "Cross Origin Resource Sharing" which is a fancy way of trying to protect website resources from being used across websites.
 Often times, it's a mistake on the setup of the end server but it can be troubling to not be able to access a public REST service because of CORS errors.
 Fortunately there is a workaround that allows you to forward your requests through a local service to avoid CORS problems.
 Use the sub directory called "cors_anywhere" and run the command from your prompt or terminal: node cors-anywhere.js

+You will then be able to preface your REST URL with: http://localhost:8080/

 Note: you'll need Node.js installed first.
 More info can be found here: https://github.com/Rob--W/cors-anywhere